 I came back from a holiday in July to find my field was now full of flowers.
 What a feeling of relief and excitement it was after all that hard work and self doubt in the first few months.
 Thanks to some lovely friends and their encouragement I started to teach myself to make jam jar posies and bunches of flowers to sell.
 I put a few out at the gate to see if anyone was interested and to my surprise passers by were.
 By this time it was the end of the season but the seed of my new business idea had began to grow.

-I am just about to start my second full season growing and selling flowers and I love it.
+This year will be my fourth growing season and I am always at my happiest out in the garden growing my flowers.
 There is something so special about growing a beautiful flower from a tiny seed and then giving it to someone else to enjoy.
 Every day is different and I am learning something new all the time.
 I am filled with enthusiasm for this coming years adventure in flower growing.
 There is still so much to learn, new varieties to grow and customers new and old to meet again.
 I was told once you start growing flowers its addictive and now I know what they mean!
 British Flowers are seasonal, beautiful, scented, fresh and haven’t travelled thousands of miles to reach your kitchen table.
 I am proud to be a part of promoting British flowers and I hope you enjoy reading my blog and finding out more about my flower adventures.